 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 You can start with delicious jams, jellies, marmalades and even a fruit butter from all that homegrown produce.
 Fig jam is one of my favorites!
-But you can also make other delightful desserts such as these.
+However, you can also wow your family and friends with these 10 dessert recipes with all those unusual and unique fruits.

 Deliciously light and fun to eat, this is a good way to use up that bounty.
 Not a common fruit in the United States, you can find it in tropical locals pretty easily.
 This recipe calls for a cup and a half or about 5 ripe fruits.